jussiholtta/tiedonjuurella/README.md

 We are Tiededruidit, a team in the Tiede, tieto ja totuus -hackathon 2019.
 We are on a mission to make the science behind everyday life.

 Tiedonjuurilla is a collaborative learning game designed to cultivate curiosity and the joy of discovery.

-To play the game you need a bunch of people, something to write with and something to write on.
+The goal is to discover the science that connects everyday items and makes them possible.

+Players need to explain their choices to each other and learn together.
+Using external sources is allowed, you don't need to be an expert to play!

+Join us on a journey to discover the science behind everyday life and how everything is connected.

+### Gameplay

-The game starts with everyone writing down one everyday object for the deck.
+The game starts with everyone writing down one everyday object for the game deck.

 Two objects are chosen randomly and the game itself revolves around them.